 Finding a physical activity you truly enjoy is an important puzzle piece – you are more likely to stick to it!

-Start by gradually reducing the intake of caloric dense food, such as eating fried food eg. French fries as a side.
-Replace them with healthier options such as brown rice, beans, or baked potatoes.
+Practical Tip: Gradually reduce the intake of high caloric dense foods, such as French fries.
+Replace them with healthier options such as steamed broccoli, brown rice, beans, or baked potatoes.

-Remember the big picture – whenever you make a change – ask yourself if this is a change you can maintain for good.
-If your answer is no, you might want to try a less extreme change first.
+Remember the big picture – whenever you make a change to a current habit – ask yourself if this is something you can maintain for good.
+If your answer is no, you might want to start with a smaller, less extreme, change first.

 Small steps count!